RLRG/DancingSteps/README.md

 ## Why it was created
 One of my passions is to dance so that I spend so much time learning new steps of different styles and, when I attend to a workshop, at the end of it, we, dance learners, record a video with what we have done during the workshop.
 Afterwards, we can remember the new movements and steps watching the video again.
 There are hundreds of dance styles and the problems comes when somebody attends so many workshops that it is difficult to organise all the videos in Albums.

 Therefore,  I thought a useful way to have all the videos in the same place arranged by styles.
-To give added value to the application and to meet all the requirements to pass the Udacity nanodegree, a list of dancing events around the user can also be seen in the app.
+To give added value to the application and to meet all the requirements to pass the iOS Udacity Nanodegree, a list of dancing events around the user can also be seen in the app.

 ## Screenshots
 TODO: Include some screenshots of the app when it is finished.